TheDavidOmotoye/data-internship-projects/README.md

 Team internship projects focused on data analysis and storytelling

 ## 📌 Overview
-This repository contains two data analysis projects being executed as part of our internship program.
+This repository contains two data analysis projects executed as part of our internship program.
 The focus is on delivering data-driven insights and strong storytelling.

 ## 🎯 Objectives
 - Apply data cleaning and analysis techniques